Senator Gary Stevens and 2012 Interns

 - This is a Full-Time Internship Program Requiring Students to Work in their Legislative Office Each Weekday: Interns must be available to work in their legislative office on a more or less full-time basis on each weekday.
 This means that they cannot have a part-time job during the day Monday thru Friday.
 Students not working full-time in their legislative office or not working five days per week will be dropped from the Program.
 This does not mean that students cannot have a part-time job during the evenings or on weekends; though this is strongly discouraged given the intensity of the placement and academic work for the Program.

-- Taking Additional Courses to the Internship Program: Students are limited to taking 3 additional credits for the semester in addition to the 12 for the Internship Program.
-However, students are strongly advised not to take any additional credits besides those for the Internship Program.
+- Taking Additional Courses to the Internship Program: Students are strongly advised not to take any additional credits besides those for the Internship Program.
 This is because of the intensity of the full-time practical placement in the legislature and the demanding academic requirements.
 Most students who have taken an additional course have found that their overall performance has suffered.

 - A Passing Grade and Satisfactory Office Evaluations Are Required to Receive Any Credits for the Program: A student must earn a passing grade of C or better in the internship seminar in order to receive credit for their internship experience.
 In addition, to receive credit for the internship or internship seminar, students must receive at least two satisfactory evaluations (out of three) from their legislative office supervisor.